6 Vital Features to Look For in a Time and Billing Software

-Here are my nine tips to help you increase your productivity, grow your business into the future, and take advantage of our brave, new world.
+Here are my tips to help you increase your productivity, grow your business into the future, and take advantage of our brave, new world.

 Manually creating, printing, and mailing invoices is a colossal waste of time and exposes you to input errors, forgotten invoices, and other costly mistakes.
 Stop wasting time on archaic invoicing processes and switch to digital processes.

-Many firms invoice their clients monthly and do this process at the end of each month.
+Many engineering firms invoice their clients monthly and do this process at the end of each month.
 The tradition probably began because invoicing used to be a very difficult procedure requiring many hours (or days) of time from various people in the firm.
 It was very disruptive to the normal responsibilities of project managers and principals.
 Their unavailability or lack of focus would make matters worse and often delay invoicing.

 Smart, time and billing software solutions like BQE CORE make the entire process of invoicing a breeze while also giving you the opportunity to automate your invoicing cycle.
 For example, taking half of your projects and billing them in the middle of the month allows you to spread out your cash flow rather than waiting for all your A/R to come in during one week.